Get an Online Fuel Quote Now

 What you need to know:

-If your industry, sector or use case is losing the ability to use red diesel or another rebated fuel, then there are a few important points to consider:
+If your industry, sector or use case has lost the ability to use red diesel or another rebated fuel, then there are a few important points to consider:

 • If your sector, industry or application can no longer use rebated fuel after the 1st of April, you are no longer permitted to use it